Putting together a successful industry event can be the making of a manager.

 Vincent Chow is another recent organizer of a SHARP Forum on the CityU MBA.
 He helmed a project on fintech—specifically, mobile payment systems launched by the Hong Kong Monetary Authority—and he says the experience has helped him sharpen his business skills.

-Through meetings both before and after the event with speakers like the CEO of Octopus, the equivalent of London's Oyster Card, plus top management from the Hong Kong Monetary Authority and Bank of China, VIctor was able to expand his network to the top levels of some of the region's most influential companies.
+Through meetings both before and after the event with speakers like the CEO of Octopus, the equivalent of London's Oyster Card, plus top management from the Hong Kong Monetary Authority and Bank of China, Vincent was able to expand his network to the top levels of some of the region's most influential companies.

 “I think driving the Forum’s success is similar to running a company,” he says.
 “It’s designed as a company hierarchy, because we divide the key members into three teams: one doing research and networking, one marketing and communications, and one logistics and outreach.